galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 system administration or application setup.
-They all have some meta data associated with them which has information on the role's author, keywords, dependencies, licenses, available platforms etc. For example, take a look at some of the roles published by the[Galaxy project](https://galaxy.ansible.com/galaxyproject/).
+They all have some meta data associated with them which has information on the role's author, keywords, dependencies, licenses, available platforms etc. For example, take a look at some of the roles published by the [Galaxy project](https://galaxy.ansible.com/galaxyproject/).

 Note that in addition to the roles obtained from Ansible Galaxy, there are a number of them already included in the source of the GKS playbook.